Covid 19 coronavirus: Depression or inflation? Where will it end?

 Such companies are numbered in the millions, and they are hurting as never before.
 How long can they keep going?
 Two months, maybe; but much longer for many of them and all bets are off.

 Headline predictions of the worst economic slump since the Great Depression - down by as much as 25 per cent in the second quarter according to the latest forecast from the UK's National Institute of Economic and Social Research - don't begin to describe the size of the problem.
-When there is little or no revenue coming in, firms cannot afford to pay their creditors, and if they're not paid, they can't pay their creditors either.
+When little or no revenue is coming in, firms cannot afford to pay their creditors, and if they're not paid, they can't pay their creditors either.
 Payment default is already snowballing across the economy.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website